ghostdogpr/caliban/vuepress/docs/docs/schema.md

 queries, subscriptions and a few utility classes for provided json schema (schemaPath) and will format generated code with scalafmt with config in (scalafmtPath) or default config provided along with caliban-codegen.

+Expressions that can not be generated in the current release are following: enum, schema, interfaces, union types, input.